isralduke/portfolio-11ty/src/product-design/step-counter-app.md

   - iPhone showing a screen for learning about the trophies for meeting and exceeding multiples of goal steps. roles      : ['UI Designer'] goal : The goal is to design an iOS and watchOS app which enables users to easily see how many steps they’ve walked during the day.
-They would not have to navigate several menus deep into the health app. personas   : ['persona-1.jpg','persona-2.jpg'] keyChallenges : The app should be fully usable from just the watchOS app.
+They would not have to navigate several menus deep into the health app. targetAudience : The user for Duffy is a health-conscious user, but they’re probably best described as lay persons of the fitness world.
+They may not be gym members or calorie counters, but they’re aware that they need to walk during the day.
+They need to know how much to walk, and steps are a simple metric for these users. research : Research was performed by interviewing iOS Health app users to determine their pain points and delights while using that app.
+The research informed the information architecture of the app. keyChallenges : The app should be fully usable from just the watchOS app.
 The user doesn’t really have to use the iOS app, except to install the watchOS app.
-Another key challenge was keeping the app’s information concentrated on as few screens as possible for a glanceable app. research : Research was performed by interviewing iOS Health app users to determine their pain points and delights while using that app.
-The research informed the information architecture of the app. targetAudience : The user for Duffy is a health-conscious user, but they’re probably best described as lay persons of the fitness world.
-They may not be gym members or calorie counters, but they’re aware that they need to walk during the day.
-They need to know how much to walk, and steps are a simple metric for these users. sketchText   : Sketches for the step counter app began as a collaborative meeting between the designer and developer. wireframes :
+Another key challenge was keeping the app’s information concentrated on as few screens as possible for a glanceable app. personas   :
+- Persona card for Bruce who represents users who can easily navigate complexity but prefer something requiring less thought.
+- Persona card for Tonya who represents users who want easy-to-see stats on their daily step progress. initialConcept  : Sketches for the step counter app began as a collaborative meeting between the designer and developer. initialConcepts :
+  - Original marker sketches for Apple watch app showing the home complication, today, previosu seven days, and goal setting screens.
+  - Original market sketches for iPhone showing the about, how to change goal, home, and history screens.
+usabilityText: Usability tests were performed by showing Figma mockups to potential friends and family to gain their initial impressions. usabilities :
+  - Usability issues and insights from tester one regarding the app and a similar app used for comparison.
-usabilityText: Usability tests were performed by showing Figma mockups to potential friends and family to gain their initial impressions. conclusion : It’s a free app and you can get Duffy at the App Store for your Apple Watch and iPhone. designFile : https://www.figma.com/file/Qx7rW9DLGHgGCmEcFkFwL0/Duffy?node-id=67%3A254
+  - Usability issues and insights from testers two and three regarding the app and a similar app used for comparison. conclusion : It’s a free app and you can get Duffy at the App Store for your Apple Watch and iPhone. designFile : https://www.figma.com/file/Qx7rW9DLGHgGCmEcFkFwL0/Duffy?node-id=67%3A254
 ---